Endpoints, Users, and Companies with MSP360 Managed Backup Service

-Once you have installed and started the MSP360 backup software on the computer, it becomes an endpoint and is now visible in the Remote Management section of your MSP360 Web Console.
-However, to start a backup or a recovery process, you need to associate the endpoint with a user.
+Once you have installed and started the MSP360 backup software on the computer, it becomes an endpoint and is now visible in the RMM tab, Remote Management section of your MSP360 Web console.
+However, to start a backup or recovery process, you need to associate the endpoint with a user.

 There are three ways to assign the given endpoint to the user:

-- Go to the Remote Management tab, find the endpoint, and click the button “Add user”.
+- In the Remote Management tab, find the endpoint, and click the “Add user account” link.